SEary342/QuickDash/README.md

 1. Download QuickDash.html from the most recent Github release: https://github.com/SEary342/QuickDash/releases/latest
 2. Open the html file as save it as a bookmark
+3. Add links & enjoy!

+## Colors and Icons

+- The available colors are based on: [https://github.com/vuetifyjs/vuetify/blob/master/packages/vuetify/src/styles/settings/\_colors.scss](https://github.com/vuetifyjs/vuetify/blob/master/packages/vuetify/src/styles/settings/_colors.scss)
+  - The base colors are included in the dropdown menus.
+  - You can manually override to use one of the lighten or darken variants by modifying your export file and re-importing.
+  - New colors can be requested by creating an issue at [https://github.com/SEary342/QuickDash/issues](https://github.com/SEary342/QuickDash/issues)
+- The available colors are based on [Material Design Icons](https://materialdesignicons.com/).
+  - Note: The MDI website is pretty slow to search.
+[Iconify](https://icon-sets.iconify.design/mdi/) has a pretty decent search for MDI icons.
+  - The icons are somewhat limited at the moment as the package size could greatly inflate if all were included.
+  - New icons can be requested by creating an issue at [https://github.com/SEary342/QuickDash/issues](https://github.com/SEary342/QuickDash/issues)

 ## Project Develompent setup